chrisfdeangelis/SOC-monitoring/SOC274/writeup.md

 # Objective

 > Investigate a web attack (CVE-2024-3400) on an unpatched Palo Alto Firewall.
 In this case, there was little evidence to support the attack was actually successful.
-However, the firewall is vulerable to this attack type in the future and should be patched with ABSOULTE urgency.
+However, the firewall is vulerable to this attack type in the future and should be patched with ABSOLUTE urgency.

 ---